 Radiculopathy, or a pinched spinal nerve, can cause you an undue amount of pain.
 And in many cases, that pain isn’t only confined to the back.
 Radiculopathy can also affect the health and functioning of your shoulders, arms, hands, hips, and legs.
-If you’re suffering from pain resulting from radiculopathy, call or book an appointment online with the caring team of pain management experts at Allpria Healthcare in Aurora, Colorado, and find relief today.
+If you’re suffering from pain resulting from radiculopathy, call us at 720-307-7246 or fill out an online contact form to meet with the caring team of pain management experts at Allpria Healthcare in Aurora and Longmont, Colorado, and find relief today.

 Radiculopathy Q & A

 Radiculopathy is a pinched nerve that occurs in your spine.

 Your spine is made up of a series of vertebrae, or bones with a semi-hollow center through which your spinal cord runs.
 Your spinal cord has a series of nerves that branch off to the rest of your body, exiting through openings in your spine called foramina.

 Radiculopathy occurs when the roots of these nerves that connect to the spinal cord are compressed by the surrounding bones and cartilage and become inflamed.

 The symptoms of radiculopathy can range from mild to severe, and can include:

 - Sharp pains that are more severe with particular movements, like coughing or sneezing